 We do not charge fees for course registration, materials, graduation, or transcripts.
 Students are responsible for the cost of textbooks and materials in each course.
-For more information, please refer to the IIRP's financial aid webpage.
+For more information, please refer to the IIRP's Tuition and Fees webpage.

 Financial Aid